facelessuser/merge-dracula-theme/README.md

 [Dracula](https://draculatheme.com/) theme for Sublime Merge 2.

 Requires related [color scheme](https://github.com/facelessuser/sublime-dracula-scheme).
-It color scheme is based off the Sublime Mariana color scheme, but uses the classic Dracula color palette.
+The color scheme is based off the Sublime Mariana color scheme, but uses the classic Dracula color palette.
 We do not use the official Dracula color scheme as we feel ours, which uses the newer color scheme format, provides better scoping with Sublime Text 4 and Sublime Merge 2.
 Our theme also expects certain variables that are only provided in our specific implementation of the